INTENT – Design and Technology

 Design and Technology is an inspiring, rigorous, and practical subject.
 We want to encourage children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
 We encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems, within a variety of contexts considering their own and others’ needs, wants, and values.

 Evaluation is an integral part of the design process and allows children to adapt and improve their product, this is a key skill which they need throughout their life.
 D&T allows children to apply the knowledge and skills learned in other subjects, particularly Maths, Science and Art.
 Children’s interests are captured through theme learning, ensuring that links are made in a cross curricular way, giving children motivation and meaning for their learning.

-In line with the National Curriculum: Design and Technology programmes of study, we aim to plan inspiring and enriching learning specifically for a purpose by:
+In line with the National Curriculum: Design and Technology programmes of study: Key stages 1 and 2, we aim to plan inspiring and enriching learning specifically for a purpose by:

-Through the Design and Technology curriculum, children should be inspired by engineers, designers, chefs and architects to enable them to create a range of structures, mechanisms, textiles, electrical systems and food products with a real-life purpose.
+Through the D&T curriculum, children should be inspired by engineers, designers, chefs and architects to enable them to create a range of structures, mechanisms, textiles, electrical systems and food products with a real-life purpose.

 In KS1 this looks like:

 - Design should be rooted in real life, relevant contexts to give meaning to the learning.

 - Planned through appropriate formats: drawing, templates, talking and mock-ups.

 - Children should be given a range of tools and equipment for their projects to choose from to perform practical tasks.
 For, cutting, shaping, joining, and finishing with some degree of accuracy